The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Innuendo

 Sorry, what did they just sing?
 What are they doing?
-One finger.

 -